corlettim/Corletti-sCup/source/posts/a-beginners-guide-to-brewing-with-chemex.html.md

 ---
-title: A beginners’ guide to brewing with Chemex
+title: Creating Corletti's Cup
 date: 2018-08-16T12:01+02:00
 description: >-
-  Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
+  Brewing coffee probably seems like a complicated and time-consuming ordeal.
+  However, when it comes to the Corletti's way it is worth the effort every time.
 image: /images/uploads/news_item-02.jpg
 ---